Basic Information:

 - Home Z using a conventional sensor (inductive/BLTouch/etc.).

-- Probe Z with T0using the piezo to get its offset relative to Z=0.
+T0using the piezo to get its offset relative to Z=0. - Probe Z with

-- Probe Z with T1using the piezo to get its offset relative toT0.
+T1using the piezo to get its offset relative toT0. - Apply the result using

 The final goal is to develop a dual-tool XYZ calibration system similar in concept to the one used by Lynxter printers, but implemented within Klipper.